Training is tailored to the individual needs

-MSA-registered volunteer marshals are required to attend regular training days in order to acquire and maintain their marshalling grades.
-Training is delivered using a modular approach tailored to the individual's needs.
+Motorsport UK volunteer marshals are required to attend regular training days to acquire and maintain their marshalling grades.
+Training is delivered using a modular approach tailored to the individual’s needs.

-There are well over 100 marshals' training events delivered nationwide throughout the year.
-For further information, visit the Volunteers in Motorsport website.
+There are well over 100 marshals’ training events organised and delivered nationwide by licensed Motorsport UK Trainers throughout the year.

-Their high level of training means that MSA-registered marshals are held in high regard across the globe.
+Their high level of training means that Motorsport UK registered marshals are held in high regard across the globe.
 Over 500 British marshals regularly attend a wide range of overseas events each year – at the invitation of the organisers – to share their expertise.

-The MSA has a number of training modules available to aid the development of its marshals.
-These modules are normally delivered by MSA Licensed Training Instructors either at large training sessions, Club evenings or if just a few individuals wish to get together.
+Motorsport UK has a number of training modules available to aid the development of its marshals.
+These modules are normally delivered by licensed Motorsport UK Trainers either at large training sessions, club evenings or if just a few individuals wish to get together.

-If you/ your club are interested in receiving training in any of the topics detailed please contact the MSA via firstname.lastname@example.org or your local Regional Development Officer (RDO) who will be able to offer you further guidance.
+If you or your club are interested in receiving marshal training, please contact Motorsport UK via firstname.lastname@example.org or your Regional Association who will be able to offer you further guidance.

-Progression through the marshalling ranks is managed by the MSA Marshal Grading Scheme.
+Progression through the marshalling ranks is managed by the Motorsport UK Marshal Grading Scheme.

-The scheme has been designed to provide specific skills training to allow an individual to progress from cadet marshalling through to specialist marshalling and even officiating as a Steward or Clerk of the Course.
+The scheme has been designed to provide specific skills training to allow an individual to progress from cadet marshalling through to specialised marshalling roles in each discipline of the sport.

-There are different grades for marshals who work off course in the pits, paddock, assembly area and Race Control, where event communications and administration are based.
+There are also grades for race marshals who work off-track in the pits, paddock, assembly area and race control, where event communications and administration are based.

-Details of the grading schemes for various branches of marshalling can be found in the documents below:
+Details of the grading schemes for the various branches of marshalling can be found HERE.

-To undertake the online training, click here and either login if you are an existing MSA member, or register if you are new.
-Once logged in follow the links for ‘Online Training’.
+To access the online training, please click here and either login if you are an existing Motorsport UK member, or register if you are new.